Updating Yandex StoreDoc cluster settings

 -

---maintenance-window: Maintenance window settings (including for stopped clusters), wheretypeis the maintenance type:anytime: At any time (default).weekly: On a schedule.
+--maintenance-window: Maintenance window settings that apply to both running and stopped clusters.
+Thetypesetting defines the maintenance type:anytime: At any time (default).weekly: On a schedule.
 For this value, also specify the following:day: Day of week, i.e.,MON,TUE,WED,THU,FRI,SAT, orSUN.hour: Hour of day (UTC), from1to24.

 -

---performance-diagnostics: Specify this parameter to use the Performance diagnostics tool in the cluster.
-This feature is at the Preview stage. -
+--performance-diagnostics: Specify this setting to use the Performance diagnostics tool in your cluster.
+This feature is in Preview. -

 --deletion-protection: Cluster protection from accidental deletion,trueorfalse.Even with cluster deletion protection enabled, one can still delete a user or database or connect manually and delete the database contents.